dbaelz/Konclik/README.md

     * `options`: Options are optional and could be switch or value parameters
   * The `action` consists of the logic to execute for the command
   * By default, parser errors are printed to standard out.
-  With `onError` this can be changed and custom error handling is possible
+  * The command prints a help page with `--help` and returns With `onError` this can be changed and custom error handling is possible

 For a working example see the CLI application in the example submodule: [Example.kt](https://github.com/dbaelz/Konclik/blob/master/example/src/main/kotlin/Example.kt)